jessepav/lacygoill-wiki-backup/C/C.md

 ##
 # Syntax
+## How to declare a variable?

+Specify its type then its name:

+    int height;
+    float profit;

+## How to declare several variables of the same type?

+Combine their declarations on a single line, and separate their names with commas:

+    int height, length, width, volume;
+    float profit, loss;

+##
 ## Why does C require that a statement end with a semicolon?

 Since statements can continue over several  lines, it's not always obvious where